furibec/furibec.github.io/_pages/publications.md

 [2] Diego A. Alvarez, Jorge E. Hurtado, Felipe Uribe (2014): **Estimation of the lower and upper probabilities of failure using random sets and subset simulation**.
 Proceedings of the 2nd International Conference on Vulnerability and Risk Analysis and Management (ICVRAM) and 6th International Symposium on Undertainty Modeling and Analysis (ISUMA).
 Ed. by Michael Beer, Siu-Kui Au, and Jim W. Hall.
 ASCE, pp. 905–914.

-[1] Felipe Uribe, Gilberto A. Ortiz, Diego A. Alvarez, Daniel Bedoya-Ruiz (2014): **Nonlinear modeling and fragility analysis of ferrocement structures**.
+[1] Felipe Uribe, Gilberto A. Ortiz, Diego A. Alvarez, Daniel Bedoya-Ruíz (2014): **Nonlinear modeling and fragility analysis of ferrocement structures**.
 Proceedings of the 7th International Conference on Computational Stochastic Mechanics (CSM7).
 Ed. by George Deodatis and Pol D. Spanos.
 Research Publishing Services, pp. 729–740.

 ### Theses
 [2] Felipe Uribe (2015): **Probabilistic analysis of structures using stochastic finite elements.** Master's thesis, Universidad Nacional de Colombia at Manizales.
-Advisors: Dr. Diego A. Alvarez and Dr. Daniel Bedoya-Ruiz. ([full text](http://www.bdigital.unal.edu.co/51037/))
+Advisors: Dr. Diego A. Alvarez and Dr. Daniel Bedoya-Ruíz. ([full text](http://www.bdigital.unal.edu.co/51037/))

 [1] Felipe Uribe (2011): **Implementation of simulation methods in structural reliability.** Bachelor's thesis (Civil Engineering), Universidad Nacional de Colombia at Manizales.
 Advisor: Dr. Diego A. Alvarez. ([full text](http://www.bdigital.unal.edu.co/6921/))